-Through a blending of rigorous academics and experiential activities, students explore the history of law enforcement and develop an understanding of civil and criminal law.
+Through a blending of rigorous academics and experiential activities, students in this two-year NYSED Approved CTE Program (see page 3) explore the history of law enforcement and develop an understanding of civil and criminal law.
 Students review court cases and outcomes as they relate to law enforcement at the local, state and national level.
 Students use forensic science as a means to investigate simulated crime scenes.
 Guest speakers from the criminal justice field and visits to numerous agencies deepen the student's understanding of this career field.

 Students taking this program are encouraged to get the COVID-19 vaccine.
 It is not required at this time.
 However, not being vaccinated may impact our ability to place students on internship.

-- NYS Criminal Law/Civil Law
+- NYS Criminal Law/ Civil Law

 - Criminal Procedure Law

-- Mock Trails
+- Mock Trials

 - Intro to Public Law Enforcement

 - Criminology

 - Intro to Corrections

 - Forensic Science

 - Crime Scene Investigation

 - First Responder